FogNetwork/ABC/README.md

-# Windowo
+# A:BC (About:Blank Cloak)
 A javascript library for creating websites with hidden urls.
-[Demo](https://fognetwork.github.io/Windowo)
+[Demo](https://fognetwork.github.io/ABC)

 ## Types
 ### About